-While the Authority does not have jurisdiction over Ben Lomand, it appears that federal law requires approval of negotiated interconnection agreements.
+Tennessee, the Authority).
+While the Authority does not have jurisdiction over Ben Lomand Rural Telephone Cooperative, Inc., it appears that federal law requires approval of negotiated interconnection agreements.

-Ben Lomand, by filing the petition in this docket, in no way waives its right to assert any defense available to it, including subject matter and personal jurisdiction in this docket or in any other docket.
+Ben Lomand Rural Telephone Cooperative, Inc., by filing the petition in this docket, in no way waives its right to assert any defense available to it, including subject matter and personal jurisdiction in this docket or in any other docket.

-Ben Lomand and VZW respectfully request that the Petition and Agreement be filed, reviewed and considered for approval as expeditiously as possible.
+The parties respectfully request that the Petition and Agreement be filed, reviewed and considered for approval as expeditiously as possible.

-My check in the amount of \$50.00 in payment of the filing fee is enclosed.
+A check in the amount of \$50.00 in payment of the filing fee is enclosed.